DeanIsseyegh/GrailsPaymentApp/README.md

 * Groovy-Eclipse: 2.9.2

-# Green Mail Plugin
+# Mail Plugin
-This project uses the green mail plugin.
+This project uses the green mail plugin and the grails mail plugin.
+You should be able to access it from localhost:8080/GrailsPaymentApp/greenmail

 More info about the green mail [here!](https://grails.org/plugin/greenmail) More info about the grails mail plugin [here!](https://grails.org/plugin/mail)